Focus: The focus of this document is to provide you steps on how to install the PandaDoc module into custom objects in Salesforce.

 Step 5b: Enter a Visualforce Label and Name for your page.

-Step 5d: Replace the following values in the template with your controller name:
+Step 5d: Replace the following value in the template with your controller name:

 - Line 1: